Jesse is a writer that loves to share her tips for resume writing.

 - Your resume looks more like an essay.

-As a guide, the ideal resume should be approximately 2 pages long.
-Ask yourself – what’s the point of giving someone a resume?
+As a guide, the ideal resume should be approximately two pages long.
+Ask yourself—what’s the point of giving someone a resume?
 The answer: to win an interview!
 While your resume should be fairly comprehensive, you want to leave the reader wanting MORE.
 A good writing technique is to capture your message in as few words as possible.
 Look at a sentence or phrase and think about which words you could probably do without.
-This method is also one used in a powerful poetry style called “Haiku”, which is essentially a very short poem that uses limited words to capture the desired message or emotion.
+This method is also used in a powerful poetry style called “Haiku”, which is essentially a very short poem that uses limited words to capture the desired message or emotion.

 - You haven’t made enough use of the page and you’ve got a lot of empty white areas.

-Your resume is prime retail space!
-One of the underlying principles of “Feng Shui” is to utilise a space to its greatest advantage – why not apply that same rule to your resume by making use of every available space to promote yourself?
+Your resume is a prime retail space!
+One of the underlying principles of “Feng Shui” is to utilise the space to its greatest advantage—why not apply that same rule to your resume by making use of every available space to promote yourself?
 A good way to achieve this is to use tables.
 Not only will you be able to utilise more of your document, but the content will be laid-out nicely.
-A little trick we use in our documents is to structure the content using invisible tables or, if you want to have lines, use a soft grey as the colour – it’s not as visually harsh and frames your black text nicely.
+A little trick we use in our documents is to structure the content using invisible tables or, if you want to have lines, use a soft grey as the colour—it’s not as visually harsh and frames your black text nicely.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.